EmilStenstrom/friendlybit/posts/2007-02-21-improving-interactivity-with-javascript.md

 ## Advanced tooltips

 When the title attribute is not enough.
-Use images, fine-tune the delay, make them sticky if you click them, it&#8217;s all up to you!
+Use images, fine-tune the delay, make them sticky if you click them, it's all up to you!

 ![Tool tips with a little spice](/files/ajaxexamples/tooltip.png)

 ## Autosaving form fields

-If you write an email with [Gmail](http://www.gmail.com) and the browser crashes, you&#8217;ll appreciate that Gmail automatically saves your text regularly.
-It&#8217;s done with a simple piece of javascript that periodically sends all your text off to the server, and saves it away.
+If you write an email with [Gmail](http://www.gmail.com) and the browser crashes, you'll appreciate that Gmail automatically saves your text regularly.
+It's done with a simple piece of javascript that periodically sends all your text off to the server, and saves it away.
 Simple and **very** useful.

 ## Auto validation

-While filling in some forms you&#8217;ll notice a little green check on the side.
-I can&#8217;t begin to praise how much faster this makes filling out forms.
-Directly after you&#8217;ve written enough letters in the password field you&#8217;ll find that it&#8217;s ok.
+While filling in some forms you'll notice a little green check on the side.
+I can't begin to praise how much faster this makes filling out forms.
+Directly after you've written enough letters in the password field you'll find that it's ok.
 No more trial and error against a slow server (unless you have javascript off, of course).

 [![Early notification that the password is correct](/files/ajaxexamples/autovalid.png)](http://www.zapatec.com/website/ajax/zpform/doc/demo.html#ajax.html)

 ## Controls affecting each other

-In complex forms it&#8217;s not unusual to want the user to fill in either one set of fields or another.
+In complex forms it's not unusual to want the user to fill in either one set of fields or another.
 The showing and hiding of what fields are available is a another perfect case of where javascript really helps.

 ## Image handling

-It&#8217;s time to get easy handling of images in browsers.
+It's time to get easy handling of images in browsers.
 Javascript can help there too, by combining drag and drop with resizing and so on.
 Photoshop, here we come!

 [![Images you can move and resize in the browser](/files/ajaxexamples/images.png)](http://www.walterzorn.com/dragdrop/dragdrop_e.htm)